 In this study published by the JAMA Network in April 2022, the receipt of influenza vaccination was associated with a 34% lower risk of major adverse cardiovascular events, and individuals with recent adverse cardiovascular events had a 45% lower risk.

 The U.K.'s NHS says the nasal spray vaccine offers the best protection for children aged 2 to 17 years.
-They'll be offered a flu vaccine injection if the nasal spray vaccine is unsuitable for them.
+They'll be offered a flu vaccine injection if the nasal spray vaccine is unsuitable.
 Injected flu vaccines are also safe and effective.
-If it's their first time vaccinated against the flu, children under nine years old with long-term health conditions will usually be offered a 2nd dose of the flu vaccine 4 weeks after the 1st dose.
+If it's their first time vaccinated against the flu, children under nine years old with long-term health conditions will usually be offered a 2nd dose of the flu vaccine four weeks after the 1st dose.